helrond/clbsj.org/_posts/2024-06-04-june-2024-fundraising-challenge.md

 I am continually impressed by all that CLBSJ pulls off with such a tiny budget.
 Like many justice-seeking non-profit organizations, we were not founded out of an abundance of financial wealth, but rather out of an abundance of vision.
 And it is that vision — of working collectively to reclaim the Bible for the building of a just society — that keeps so many offering their talent and resources.
 It is this generosity of spirit that propels us forward.

-Would you be able to join with this process today by making a monetary gift?
+Would you be able to add to this momentum today by making a monetary gift?
 As we gear up toward the transformative energy of the summer, I especially want to encourage you to consider becoming a monthly giver.
 If you could set aside $15, $50, or $150 a month, it would help so much to propel CLBSJ into the next phase of our growth.

 {% include donate-button.html %}